 At SoftwareDevTools, we know what it’s like trying to find a work method that is both easy to follow and brings efficient results.
 While going back and forth with different options, we came across one that was inspired by Agile practices like backlogs and sprints as well as explicitly marking our activities by priority: the Pomodoro Technique.

 Before starting any activity, you should have a list of the tasks you need to do and estimate the effort each one requires in order to prioritize them.
-The key for this method to work, is that you must concentrate in one task and one task only per pomodoro.
+The key for this method to work is that you must concentrate on one task and one task only per Pomodoro.
 Once you select the activity that is more important to you, set the timer to 25 minutes and you're ready to go.
-When the pomodoro has finished, you must take a break of 5 minutes to assimilate and rest by distracting your mind and doing something else: sending emails, checking your phone, using the restroom, etc. Everytime you complete four full pomodoros, you should take a ‘long break’ which can range from 15 to 30 minutes, depending on your project and working style.
+When the Pomodoro has finished, you must take a break of 5 minutes to assimilate and rest by distracting your mind and doing something else: sending emails, checking your phone, using the restroom, etc. Everytime you complete four full pomodoros, you should take a ‘long break’ which can range from 15 to 30 minutes, depending on your project and working style.

 While the original technique involved pomodoros of 25 minutes and short breaks of 5 minutes, either can be customized to suit your needs: some people go for 30 minutes of work while others do 20.
 With the Pomodoro technique, you and your team should be able to reduce distraction and improve focus and workflow by giving your full attention to a task during a specific timeframe.